arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-distance/tutorials/how-distance-ardu/content.md

 ## Troubleshooting

 ### Sensor Not Reachable

 If your Modulino's power LED isn't on or the sensor isn't responsive, first check that the board is properly connected:

 - Ensure both the board and the Modulino are connected to your computer, and that the power LEDs on both are lit.
 - If the issue persists, make sure the Qwiic cable is properly clicked into place.

 ### Library Not Installed Properly

 If you encounter an issue with the `#include "modulino.h"` command, verify that the Modulino library is correctly installed:

 - Check your IDE to ensure the library is installed and up-to-date.
 - Re-install the library through the Library Manager.

 ### Inaccurate Values

 If the sensor values are not accurate, make sure:

 - The sensor lens is clean and free from dust or obstructions.
 - All exposed electronics are not touching any conductive surfaces, as this could interfere with readings.
 - The object being measured is within the sensor's detection range.

+## Conclusion

+The **Modulino Distance** is a digital Time-of-Flight distance sensor that communicates over I²C and follows the Modulino form factor.
+It includes standard Qwiic connectors for quick, solderless connections and easy daisy-chaining with other modules.
+Paired with the Modulino library, it makes accessing distance data straightforward, allowing you to focus on experimenting or building your system logic.
+It's a small, reliable module suited for both quick tests and longer-term setups.

-# What Is Next?
+## What Is Next?

 Now that you've learned how to use your Modulino Distance, you're all set to integrate it into your projects!

 - Create a parking assistance system that provides audio feedback as objects get closer, similar to car parking sensors.
 - Build a theremin-like musical instrument that changes pitch or volume based on hand movements in front of the sensor.
 - Design an automatic dispenser that activates when hands are detected beneath it (for soap, sanitizer, etc.).

-# Conclusion

-The **Modulino Distance** is a digital Time-of-Flight distance sensor that communicates over I²C and follows the Modulino form factor.
-It includes standard Qwiic connectors for quick, solderless connections and easy daisy-chaining with other modules.
-Paired with the Modulino library, it makes accessing distance data straightforward, allowing you to focus on experimenting or building your system logic.
-It's a small, reliable module suited for both quick tests and longer-term setups.